cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - RSS - Does title need CDATA to be completely safe?
 Or?
  - Basic Style for the Html Table output - maybe inline Pure or another more minimal framework?
  - Figure out a system to allow StatusContext to help out positioning a new window vs the launch window
- - Tag Content Pages?
+ - WPF Paged List Display and or search based List Display - suspect that photos is going to surpass what is currently reasonable to 'Load All'
- - Paged List Display and or search based List Display - suspect that photos is going to surpass what is currently reasonable to 'Load All'
+ - Db Migrations - how to both do .EnsureCreated and work with FluentMigrator - I think the 2nd run is the trick, first run easy enough to detect there is not a db file - but second run how to get Fluent Migrator to know there is nothing to do?
+This stays on the list for now but I am wondering hoping that a simple schema check guard will be enough here - not maybe the full intent of FluentMigrations but this could do the trick maybe?

 ## Ideas
  - Auto-validate all html output?